1985–86 Port Vale F.C. season: Fourth Division

 From 11 January to 26 April, the "Valiants" hit a run of 18 league games unbeaten (eight draws and ten wins), thus ensuring promotion.
 This run was built on the striking partnership of Robbie Earle and Andy Jones, as well as a solid defence and consistent displays from keeper Arnold.
 During this spell Rudge failed to re-sign Bob Newton from Chesterfield, though was cheered by completing the double over Dario Gradi's Crewe Alexandra at Gresty Road.
 A 1–1 draw at fourth-placed Hartlepool United in a "drab, lifeless" match was crucial.
 One low point was an attack by a Stockport gang on Russell Bromage following a 2–1 win over Stockport County at Edgeley Park.
 Vale broke into the top four for the first time with a 3–1 win over Aldershot on what was described as "a paddy-field of a pitch".
 They demonstrated their steel by securing a 0–0 at league leaders Swindon Town in the next match.
 On 31 March, Vale won 1–0 away at Crewe despite Brown being sent off on 53 minutes, ending the hosts' club record-equalling run of seven consecutive victories and start a sequence of five successive Vale victories.

 Promotion was ensured with a comfortable 1–0 win over bottom club Torquay United at Plainmoor, in which the majority of the crowd were Vale fans.
+The Sentinel's Chris Harper said centre halves John Williams and Phil Sproson were outstanding in this game.
 Promotion was celebrated with a dinner dance at Keele University.
 However, with two defeats and a draw in their final three games, Rudge accused his players of lacking professionalism as they lost the chance to head into the Third Division as runners-up.

 They finished in fourth place with 79 points, seven points clear of Orient.
 Preston North End were the only team to beat Vale on their ground in the league all season.
 Their 37 goals conceded was the lowest total in the division and a record excelled only by Manchester United in the First Division.
 Their 67 goals scored tally was not particularly impressive, though Earle and Jones' partnership provided almost half of these goals.
 Phil Sproson was selected for the PFA Fourth Division Team of the Year.